The Bracelet Maker Behind Every Iconic Watch

 Image Source: bloomberg.com

 While the aforementioned bracelets are the most iconic, not just in Gay Frères’ portfolio but the watch industry at large (with some exceptions, obviously *cough* Jubilee *cough*), they are not the extent of Gay Frères creations.
 The manufacturer also made the beads-of-rice bracelet — yes, the first beads-of-rice bracelet.
-They also made the instantly-recognizable Zenith “ladder” bracelet: one that I have not tried on myself but am infinitely curious about.
+They also made the very funky and lovable Zenith “ladder” bracelet, which recently made its debut in carbon fiber.
 Had you heard of Gay Frères before this article?
 Let us know in the comments below.

 Header Image Source: bulangandsons.com